If you’ve ever been invited to a referral program, you’ve come across a referral code example.

 Here’s how the referral code journey happens:

-• Ask customers to share their link: Thanks to all the proliferation of social sharing and messaging apps, it’s easy for people to send referral codes to their network.
-Some of the most popular channels are email and in-app (after checkout, for example).
-A big part of running a successful referral program is regular promotion and reminding people your program exists (and there’s something in it for them!).
+3. Ask customers to share their code: It’s easy for people to send referral codes to their network via email, social sharing, and messaging apps.
+But you’ll need to directly encourage this sharing.
+A big part of running a successful referral program is regular promotion and reminding people your program exists (and that there’s something in it for them!).
+Some of the most popular program promotion channels are email and in-app (after checkout, for example).

-• Reward the referring customer and/or the referral (new customer): Once the purchase is confirmed, you can either manually send the referring customer their reward (e.g. gift card, free products), or connect referral software with your CRM or e-commerce platform to trigger rewards based on certain actions (e.g. a checkout, or a “closed won” deal).
+5. Reward the referring customer and/or the referral (new customer): Once the purchase is confirmed, you can either manually send customers their rewards (e.g. gift cards, free products), or connect referral software with your CRM or e-commerce platform to trigger rewards based on certain actions (e.g. a checkout, or a “closed won” deal).

-Here’s our free random code generator that can be used to make your own referral or coupon codes.
+Check out our free referral code generator that can be used to make your own referral codes in an instant.

 To give you a better picture of how a referral code works, let’s go over a few examples from companies with large customer bases that have used referral programs to fuel their growth.